bytebreezestudios/ml-parakeet/README.md

 Parakeet is a tiny language model designed from scratch for the purpose of research and understanding.

-It was trained on an NVIDIA 3080 Ti (12GB) over the course of a few months from scratch on a dataset currently weighing in at 50GB.
+It was trained on an NVIDIA 3080 Ti (12GB) over the course of a few months on a dataset currently weighing in at 50GB.
 In comparison, the model file itself is 1.5GB.

 It's designed to answer the following questions:
 - How small can a language model be and still be useful?